 The United States Congress enacted the "Campus Sexual Assault Victims’ Bill of Rights" in 1992 as a part of Public Law: 102-325, section 486 (c).
 This law requires that all colleges and universities (both public and private) participating in federal student aid programs afford sexual assault victims certain basic rights.

-The College is committed to preventing this violence through incorporation of educational programming and the adoption of clear guidelines informing students, faculty, and staff of the College's procedures in handling such cases.
+Bossier Parish Community College is committed to preventing this violence through incorporation of educational programming and the adoption of clear guidelines informing students, faculty, and staff of the College's procedures in handling such cases.
 Sexual assault crimes are heinous, and these crimes occurring on the College campus will not be tolerated under any circumstances.
 College community members found guilty of any sexual assault crime will be severely dealt with through the appropriate College office.
+The College also may take disciplinary action in off-campus cases involving a BPCC student as defined in Sanctions 4.17-4.20 in the Student Code of Conduct.

 Victims of on-campus sexual assault are advised to adhere to the following important guidelines: